moiseslodeiro/DircoverJS/README.md

 # BruteJS: Fast web path fuzzer with passive recognition.
-Discover directories without target

 BruteJS is a fast web path fuzzer.
 At this time it's faster than dirb and wfuzz.